-If the community has ordinances that protect agricultural soils, this provision applies those same standards to solar development.
-Communities should understand, however, that solar farms do not pose the same level or type of risk to agricultural practices as does housing or commercial development.
-Solar farms can be considered an interim use that can be easily turned back to agriculture at the end of the solar farm's life (usually 25 years.)
+State law requires all solar installations greater than 500 KW must prepare an Agricultural Impact Mitigation Plan, which must be included in the local conditional use permit or other permit.
+If the community has additional ordinances that protect agricultural soils, this provision applies those same standards to solar development, and offers some solar-specific mitigation opportunities.
+Communities should understand that solar farms do not pose the same level or type of risk to agricultural practices as does housing or commercial development.
+Solar farms can be considered an interim use that can be turned back to agriculture at the end of the solar farm's life (usually 25 years), and solar land uses will discourage, rather than enable, ancillary or secondary development in the rural areas where solar is deployed.
+7. Decommissioning - A decommissioning plan shall be prepared and submitted as part of the Agricultural Impact Mitigation Plan (505 ILCS 147).

-- 7. Decommissioning A decommissioning plan shall be required to ensure that facilities are properly removed after their useful life. - a.
-Decommissioning of the system must occur in the event the project is not in use for 12 consecutive months. - b.
-The plan shall include provisions for removal of all structures and foundations, restoration of soil and vegetation and assurances that financial resources will be available to fully decommission the site. - c.
-Disposal of structures and/or foundations shall meet the provisions of the Model Community Solid Waste Ordinance. - d.
-Model Community may require the posting of a bond, letter of credit or the establishment of an escrow account to ensure proper decommissioning. - B. Community-Scale Solar Model Community permits the development of community-scale solar, subject to the following standards and requirements: - 1.
+a Decommisioning of the system must occur in the event the project is not in use for 12 consecutive months.

+b.
+The plan shall include provisions for removal of all structures and foundations, restoration of soil andvegetation and consistency with all standards of the AIMP.

+c.
+Disposal of structures and/or foundations shall meet the provisions of the Model Community Solid Waste Ordinance.

+d.
+Financial assurances shall be provided to Model Community consistent with the Illinois Department of Agriculture standard agricultural impact mitigation agreement.

+- B. Community-Scale Solar Model Community permits the development of community-scale solar, subject to the following standards and requirements: - 1.
 Rooftop gardens permitted Rooftop community systems are permitted in all districts where buildings are permitted. - 2.
 Community-scale uses Ground-mounted community solar energy systems must cover no more than ten acres (project boundaries), and are a permitted use in industrial and agricultural districts, and permitted with standards or conditional in all other non-residential districts.
-Ground-mounted solar developments covering more than ten acres shall be considered large-scale solar. - 3.
-Dimensional standards All structures must comply with setback and height, standards for the district in which the system is located. - 4.
-Other standards Ground-mounted systems must comply with all required standards for structures in the district in which the system is located. - C. Large-Scale Solar Ground-mounted solar energy arrays that are the principal use on the lot, designed for providing energy to off-site uses or export to the wholesale market, are permitted under the following standards: - Conditional use permit Solar farms are conditional uses in agricultural districts, industrial districts, shoreland and floodplain overlay districts, airport safety zones subject to A.1.5 of this ordinance, and in the landfill/brownfield overlay district for sites that have completed remediation.
+Ground-mounted solar developments covering more than ten acres shall be considered large-scale solar.